scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 ## P8: Number of Nodes

-In this problem we are going to continue our journey on aggregations.
+In this problem, we are going to continue our journey on aggregations.
 This time, let's count the number of nodes in the graph.
 As the name suggests, you will find the `count` aggregator very useful: